Pakistanis love holidays, no doubt about it!

 Eid Milad-un-Nabi is celebrated every year on the 12th of Rabi ul Awwal according to the Islamic calendar.
 This sacred day is celebrated to remember the birthday of the last prophet Hazrat Muhammad PBUH.

 Pakistanis usually observe public holidays.
 That means everyone can stay at home and enjoy the day with their friends and family.
+Get all the information for the process of driving license online verification in Pakistan.
+Get to know schools in Islamabad

 Also, you can view the official holiday calendar issued by the Ministry of Interior Affairs, Pakistan.
 It will give you a fair idea about holidays in Pakistan along with the official notification.
 If you want to travel to other countries I have a blog in which I list down visa-free countries for Pakistan read out the blog as well.
+Get to know horror places to visit in Pakistan

 - Best Swimming Pools in Islamabad